khazuki/image-collation-discord-bot/README.md

 pip install -r requirements.txt

+You will also need to edit main.py to provide your own Discord user token and ID.
+Tutorials on how to find these can be found online.

 Run the bot from the command line.
-Type "!icb_help" in any discord channel (preferably one on your private server) for a list of commands.
+All bot commands are given through Discord, preferably in a channel on your own private server.

 DO NOT MAKE A CHANNEL BOTH AN INPUT AND AN OUTPUT.
 This will do exactly what you think it will do.